 Connectivity is extensively extending its reach to gadgets and devices owing to the internet and other technologies.
 The evolution in connectivity has made it possible to connect ourselves with the devices and gadgets that we use in our daily lives.
 Connectivity is bridging the gap between people and bringing them closer to technology.
-Tweet This!
 It has almost personified our gadgets and devices making it a part of our life, in other words, it has redefined the relation between us and the gadgets, almost diminishing the gap.
-This gap is expected to reduce further in the future with the help of advancement in connectivity and biomedical technology.
+This gap is expected to reduce further in the future with the help of advancement in connectivity and biomedical technology deployment.

 Connectivity is prevalent in the IoT, smart devices and wearable computers, home automation devices, smart environment, smart grid and in various other forms.